Why bait drives bass

 Best-in-class paddle-tail action for any swimbait rig.

-Imitate shad β steady retrieve over points, flats, and drops.
+Imitate shad โ steady retrieve over points, flats, and drops.

-As an Amazon Associate we earn from qualifying purchases β at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.

 Alternative Options

-Grass flats and creek arms β yo-yo it through the tops.
+Grass flats and creek arms โ yo-yo it through the tops.

-As an Amazon Associate we earn from qualifying purchases β at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.

 Alternative Options